-The proposed ACEA 2021 sequences take into account key trends happening in the vehicle parc.
-The upgrade will introduce two new categories, ACEA E8 (replacing ACEA E6) and ACEA E11 (replacing ACEA E9), both containing important new tests including the Volvo T-13 oxidation test and Caterpillar Oil Aeration Test (COAT).
-ACEA 2021 also sees the introduction of the Daimler OM471 piston cleanliness test as a replacement for the OM501LA test in select categories; using engine hardware that is more representative of technology found in modern vehicles being manufactured today.
+The ACEA 2022 sequences take into account key trends happening in the vehicle parc.
+The upgraded 2022 oil sequences introduce two new categories, ACEA E8 (replacing ACEA E6) and ACEA E11 (replacing ACEA E9), both contain important new tests, including the Volvo T-13 oxidation test and Caterpillar Oil Aeration Test (COAT).
+ACEA 2022 also sees the introduction of the Daimler OM471 piston cleanliness test as a replacement for the OM501LA test in select categories; using engine hardware that is more representative of technology found in modern vehicles being manufactured today.

 In addition to the ACEA Heavy-Duty Diesel E Sequences two new ACEA F categories (ACEA F8 and ACEA F11) are currently under ongoing development.
 Both F categories focus on delivering enhanced fuel efficiency benefits versus ACEA E8 and ACEA E11 respectively as engine lubricants move to a lower (2.9-3.2 mPa.s) HTHS viscosity.
 ACEA F8 and F11 will be released in a future update to the Heavy-Duty Diesel Oil Sequences.

-To meet the required performance levels of ACEA 2021, heavy-duty diesel engine lubricants must be correctly formulated to ensure the performance additives, performance polymers and base oils work in harmony with the engine hardware and aftertreatment systems.
+To meet the performance levels of the ACEA 2022 sequences, heavy-duty diesel engine lubricants must be correctly formulated to ensure the performance additives, performance polymers and base oils work in harmony with the engine hardware and aftertreatment systems.